-The accompanying schedule of expenditures of federal awards (the Schedule) presents the activity of all federal award programs of the University of Richmond and its affiliates (the University) for the year ended June 30, 2022.
+The accompanying schedule of expenditures of federal awards (the Schedule) presents the activity of all federal award programs of the University of Richmond and its affiliates (the University) for the year ended June 30, 2023.
 All federal awards received directly and indirectly from federal agencies are included in this Schedule.
-The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administration Requirements, Cost Principles, and Audit Requirements for Federal Awards
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administration Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform

-Schedule may differ from amounts presented in, or used in the preparation of, the consolidated financial statements.
+Guidance).
+Therefore, some amounts presented in the Schedule may differ from amounts presented in, or used in the preparation of, the consolidated financial statements.
 Although the University is required to match certain amounts, as defined in the grant agreements, no such matching has been included in this Schedule.
 Because the Schedule presents only a selected portion of the operations of the University, it is not intended to, and does not, present the consolidated financial position, activities, and cash flows of the University.